mlisek96/BTApp/README.md

 # BTa
 workin title: BudgetTrackAnalyze

-Web App that allows you to track and analyze your mothly home budget
+web app that allows you to Track and Analyze your monthly home Budget